brittanyparity/lazy-mint-demo/README.md

 ## 🧑‍💻 How to Use This Demo

 1. **Connect your MetaMask wallet** (make sure you are on the **Sepolia** testnet).
+   Note: to test this demo you will need ETH in your wallet.
+Here is a faucet where you can get ETH: https://faucet.polygon.technology/
-2. **Enter a Token URI** (use the sample below or your own IPFS link):
+3. **Enter a Token URI** (use the sample below or your own IPFS link):

    ```
    https://ipfs.io/ipfs/bafkreie4a4mnwjhqyljfnqbxq3w36g3cocectn5v5i2fagirsjmpcld5wu
    ```

-3. **Click "Generate Signature"** to get a valid signature from the backend.
+4. **Click "Generate Signature"** to get a valid signature from the backend.
-4. **Click "Mint NFT"** and confirm the transaction in MetaMask.
+5. **Click "Mint NFT"** and confirm the transaction in MetaMask.
-5. **After minting,** a green button will appear: "Click here to view your Transaction".
+6. **After minting,** a green button will appear: "Click here to view your Transaction".
 Click it to view your transaction on Sepolia Etherscan.

 ---